English Test Submit Application

 Your rights

-You have the right to:
+Under the UK GDPR you have the right to:

-• Request correction or deletion of your data
+• Request correction or deletion of your data;

-• Withdraw your consent to data processing
+• Withdraw your consent to data processing at any time.

 To exercise your rights, please contact us using the details below.